 What will in fact change?

-Pensions will move with the economy
+Your pension will move in line with the economy

-The new rules will ensure that your pension will increase sooner if the economy is doing well.
-But it’s also more likely to decrease if the economy isn’t doing well.
-Your pension will thus move with the economy.
-Both young and old people will also receive the pension for which they (together with their employer).
+The new rules will ensure that your pension will increase sooner if the economy is doing well, but it’s also more likely to decrease if the economy isn’t doing well.
+In other words, your pension will move in line with the economy.
+Young and old will also receive the pension for which they pay (together with their employer).
 The new rules also ensure that pension benefits will fluctuate as little as possible.

 Greater clarity about your own pension